 The effect of a parentage test is that if it is proven that the parent in question is a biological parent, they will have standing in parenting proceedings.

 This may also mean that a parent is liable for child support payments.

 A mother also needs to establish parentage before claiming child support from a relevant parent.

-If you are seeking help with getting a court-ordered paternity test in Australia, you can contact a family law specialist or a lawyer that specialises in child custody.
+If you are seeking help with getting a court-ordered paternity test in Australia, you can contact a family law specialist or a lawyer that specializes in child custody.

 You can also find information about child support from Services Australia here.

-Legal Aid also have a helpful fact sheet surrounding child support and DNA testing.
+Legal Aid also has a helpful fact sheet surrounding child support and DNA testing.